NorthStarUAS/FMU-Arduino/README.md

-# Aura Sensors
+# Rice Creek FMU

 This is an Arduino (Teensyduino) sketch for building the heart of a UAV autopilot.
-Aura-sensors turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo controller.
+Rc-fmu turns an inexpensive teensy board into a sensor collector, attitude determination system, communications hub, and servo controller.
 It is not yet a full fledged autopilot itself, but designed to pair with a host linux board (such as a beaglebone or raspberry pi) for all the higher level autopilot functions.
 It supports the mpu9250 imu, ublox8 gps, bme280/bmp280 pressure sensors, sbus receiver, and attopilot volt/amp sensor.
 It also supports an